DevExpress-Examples/maui-collection-view/Readme.md

 ## How to Create This Application

-The step-by-step instructions below describe how to create the same application.
+The step-by-step instructions below describe how to create an application similar to the application in this repository.

 ## Create a New Project